tylerwatt12/sdrtrunk-vce/README.md

 fragment acquisitions earlier instead of committing sync first and letting bad fragments propagate downstream.
 - Phase 2 traffic channels now receive scramble parameters from Phase 1 control-channel state as early as they can, reducing the startup window where traffic-channel payloads are present before the descrambler has enough context.
+- Phase 2 audio tone metadata now suppresses short AMBE tone artifacts before they enter the emitted tone sequence.
+Brief one- or two-frame misclassifications were showing up as spurious tones; those are now held out of the committed sequence unless they persist long enough to look real.
 - For Phase 1 trellis-coded control and packet-data paths, unquantized symbol-phase Viterbi decoding is now used instead of hard slicing.
 That change now covers TSBKs, PDU headers, and PDU data blocks.
 Semantic validation guards were added to reject CRC-valid decodes that are still nonsensical in system context, and symbol buffer readiness gates